 What’s… what’s the matter, man?

 It’s nothing.
 I’m sorry for my outburst.
 Excuse me.

-over at Warren.
-He’d been watching them.
+Rei looked over at Warren.

-Well, that’s not good. he said.
+Well, that’s not good. they folded their arms.

 No. Uh… have you ever seen Kenji that mad before?